MicrosoftDocs/win32/desktop-src/Controls/hdn-track.md

 ---
 title: HDN\_TRACK notification code
-description: Notifies a header control's parent window that the user is dragging a divider in the header control.
-This notification code is sent in the form of a WM\_NOTIFY message. ms.assetid: '26660ae1-0d6e-4ee7-8b6a-d621abef352d'
+description: Notifies a header controls parent window that the user is dragging a divider in the header control.
+This notification code is sent in the form of a WM\_NOTIFY message. ms.assetid: 26660ae1-0d6e-4ee7-8b6a-d621abef352d
+keywords:
-keywords: ["HDN_TRACK notification code Windows Controls"]
+- HDN_TRACK notification code Windows Controls
 topic_type:
 - apiref
 api_name: